sontx/letrun/README.md

 ```

 > If you write custom task in TypeScript, you need to compile and bundle it to JavaScript before using.

+To show all available custom tasks, you can use the `letrun task list -c` command.

 ## Configuration